ggiande/angular-project-template/README.md

 npm is distributed with Node.js- which means that when you download Node.js, you automatically get npm installed on your computer.
 To check your version of node, run ```node --v```
 ### git
 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 Git is required to install and develop Angular projects.
-Go to the [git scm site](https://git-scm.com/downloads) to donwload the latest version of git for your machine.
+Go to the [git scm site](https://git-scm.com/downloads) to download the latest version of git for your machine.
 <h3 id="angular-header">Angular</h3>

 The Angular CLI makes it easy to create an application that already works, right out of the box.
 Run this comamnd in a terminal window to install Angular globally ```npm install -g @angular/cli```